-The focus of BPAC as an advisory body is to provide and analyze information, reports and research to advance cycling and walking in New Jersey, as directed by the NJDOT Bicycle/Pedestrian Program Manager and other allied state agencies.
+The focus of BPAC as an advisory body is to provide and analyze information, reports and research to advance cycling and walking in New Jersey, as directed by the NJDOT Office of Bicycle and Pedestrian Program Manager and other allied state agencies.
 This may involve advising and providing background information and research on potential policy and legislative options or approaches, but shall not include any lobbying functions or formal endorsements of specific bills.